What is RHAM Youth Football and Cheer?

-Practices will begin in mid to late July.
+Practices will begin in August.
 The first week of practice for football is strictly for conditioning.
 Once the required conditioning hours are complete a player may begin practicing in pads.
-For July practices will be on Tuesday, Thursday and Fridays.
-In August, before the beginning of the school year, all tackle squads will practice five weeknights, flag squads will practice two weeknights.
-Once school is in session, practices will be reduced to three nights a week for tackle squads returning to the Tuesday, Thursday and Friday schedule and one night a week for flag squads.
+Before the beginning of the school year, all tackle squads will practice five weeknights, flag squads will practice two weeknights.
+Once school is in session, practices will be reduced to three nights a week for tackle squads, on a Tuesday, Thursday and Friday schedule, and one night a week for flag squads.
 The formal practice schedule for each year will be announced before the start of the season, commonly practices are expected to run from 5:30-7:30 pm for tackle football and cheer squads and 5:30-6:30 pm for flag football and flag cheer squads.

 How long are practices?

-Practices for all squads are two hours long.
+Practices for all tackle squads are typically two hours long.